Mark Reid, Marriage & Family Therapist

 Listening is essentially receptive—and many of us find it more comfortable to take action than to remain patient and silent.
 Step One can be much harder than saying the words “I’m sorry.”
 When you ask someone to tell you about their hurt, you put yourself in a position to hear things you hadn’t been aware of—because of your error blindness—and no one enjoys that kind of news.
 Moreover, the feedback you receive may make you feel guilty or ashamed.
 Just thinking about it can make you feel defensive and uncomfortable; reluctance to engage in this step can become a major barrier to apologizing well.
 Further, when you ask for this kind of information, you are also likely to open yourself up to feeling for the other person, empathically.
 Altogether, such a lot of feeling and complexity may seem unappealing, unwelcome.
 The temptation to skip this step is understandable.
 However, it is the base on which everything else is built.
 The task is to put our defensive reluctance aside, in order to reconnect.

-We need help to fully understand how we affect each other because, as we’ve discussed, we humans are very poor at recognizing our own errors and their impact.
+We need help to fully understand how we affect each other because we humans are very poor at recognizing our own errors and their impact.
 A common misconception suggests that just thinking about another person and trying to imagine their point of view will produce understanding.
 But even if you are remarkably intuitive, your guessing has big limitations.
 It turns out that accurately comprehending another person’s point of view takes more than imagination.
 It requires getting real information that can be obtained only by asking that person.
 The goal here is greater common understanding and empathy.
-As the author and essayist Leslie Jamison writes, “Empathy requires inquiry as much as imagination.
-Empathy requires knowing you know nothing.”

 Listening